flash-oss/mini-graphql-http-client/README.md

   // The `fetch` implementation.
   fetch: require("unfetch"), // Will attempt to use global `fetch`.
 You must provide `fetch` in Node.js.

-  // Retry
+  // Number of retries if HTTP request fails - network error or 5xx response.
-  retry: 0, // Number of retries if HTTP request fails - network error or 5xx response
+  retry: 2, // Default is 0.
+The value 2 would mean we do total 3 attempts.

   // Arbitrary headers to send with every HTTP request.
   headers: { Token: mySecureToken }, // Only "content-type":"application/json" is added by default.